mc-imperial/gpuverify/Documentation/developer_guide.rst

               -D LLVM_TARGETS_TO_BUILD="X86;NVPTX" `
               ..\src

-   In case you have Visual Studio 2017, replace ``Visual Studio 14`` by ``Visual Studio 15``.
+   In case you have Visual Studio 2017, replace ``Visual Studio 14`` with ``Visual Studio 15``.
 This may require CMake version 3.7.2 or later.

    Compile LLVM and Clang.
 You can do this by opening ``LLVM.sln`` in Visual